-It was the birthday of a co-worker of Monica’s.
-It had been four years now them working together.
+It was the birthday of Monica’s coworker.
+It’d been four years now of them working together.
 Previously, they just used to greet each other on their respective birthdays.
-But this year Monica’s friend gave her a gift on her birthday.
-Monica felt compelled to the same for her friend, even though she’d never done it before.
+But this year, Monica’s coworker gave her a gift on her birthday.
+Monica felt compelled to the same for her, even though she’d never done it before.

-When someone does a favour for us, why do we feel tempted to return it?
+When someone does a favor for us, why do we feel the urge to return it?

 Why are we likely to help those who’ve helped us before?

-Why do we tend to buy gifts for those who do the same for us?
+Why do we buy gifts for those who do the same for us?

 But what explains altruism outside of the family?